zylamarek/cat_hipsterizer/README.md

 The predictor consists of two models stacked on each other.
 The first one predicts the ROI (bounding box) and the second one detects landmarks inside the ROI.
 The detected landmarks are then translated into the original image.
-I did a rather limited hyperparameter search and trained both models on the augmented data.
+In the original project the author doesn't use a test dataset.
+To provide a baseline for improving this predictor I did a rather limited hyperparameter search and trained both models on the augmented data.
 All the results below are based on these two models.